BotoX/xiaomi-m365-compatible-bms/README.md

 A simple fix for this is to simply remove six of the ten 4mOhm resistors, this leave four 4mOhm resistors.
 Thus the shunt resistance will be 1mOhm.
 And to fix the shunt voltage from getting cut in half two more small resistors are removed from the top layer, as in the pictures: [Bottom](https://cloud.botox.bz/s/J6oZWqJDikzpTw8/preview) and [Top](https://cloud.botox.bz/s/2ipzTsJNWQ222TH/preview).

+### Wiring
+#### IMPORTANT: The M365 ESC - connects to P- of the BMS!
+**Otherwise the M365 will be damaged when you brake with a full battery due to overvoltage!**

+**P- has to be used to charge the battery, otherwise the BMS offers no protection against faulty chargers/overvoltage!**

+**Do not cut the big - trace on the M365 ESC or it will damage the BMS because of different GND potentials on UART!**

+**Do not connect GND from the BMS to the M365 anywhere!
+P- is GND for the M365!
+The only extra wires going from the BMS to the M365 are RX and TX!**

 ## Software
 ### Configuration